 Understanding the human mind is a crucial aspect of effective leadership.
 By grasping basic psychological concepts such as those that follow, leaders can gain a deeper insight into their team’s behaviour, motivations, and needs.

 Secondly, understanding ‘Cognitive Biases‘ can significantly enhance decision-making skills.
-These are systematic errors in thinking that affect the decisions and judgments that people make.
+These are systematic errors in thinking that affect people’s decisions and judgments.
 For instance, the ‘confirmation bias’ is a tendency to search for, interpret, and remember information in a way that confirms one’s preexisting beliefs.
 By being aware of such biases, leaders can make more objective decisions and avoid potential pitfalls.

 Models and Theories To Learn in Psychology